stvliu/thingsboard.github.io/pricing/index.md

             <div class="container">
                 <p>
                 Pay-as-you-go subscription plans include license fees only with no hosing services, which means that you have to deploy ThingsBoard on an external cloud (AWS, Azure, GCP, etc), or on the local server (On-premise).
 This means you have to pay separately for the infrastructure and manage ThingsBoard PE server.
-                ThingsBoard Cloud allows you to use ThingsBoard Professional Edition platform as a service on ThingsBoard enviroment.<br><br>
+                GridLinks云服务 allows you to use  GridLinks专业版 platform as a service on ThingsBoard enviroment.<br><br>
                 Example: Pay as you go Prototype subscription fee is $99 comparing to Prototype subscription on ThingsBoard cloud which is $149.
-ThingsBoard Cloud Prototype subscription price differs from the Prototype plan for the self-managed license by hosting fee which included in the Cloud subscription price
+GridLinks云服务 Prototype subscription price differs from the Prototype plan for the self-managed license by hosting fee which included in the Cloud subscription price
                 </p>
             </div>
         </div>